achow101/btcinformation.org/docs/adding-events-release-notes-and-alerts.md

 #### Who to Contact

-The following people can publish alerts on Bitcoin.org.
+The following people can publish alerts on this site.
 Their email addresses are on the linked GitHub profiles.

 - Will Binns, [@wbnns](https://github.com/wbnns), wbnns on Freenode